Oklahoma Visual Artist Emergency Grants FAQs

-Are the Oklahoma Visual Artist Emergency Grants replacing OVAC’s Artists Grants program?
+Are the Oklahoma Visual Artists Emergency Grants replacing OVAC’s Artists Grants program?

-How much funding is available and what is the most I can request?
+How much funding is available and how much are the grants?

-The Oklahoma Visual Artist Emergency Grants will disperse $80,000 in emergency funding.
+The Oklahoma Visual Artists Emergency Grants will disperse $80,000 in emergency funding.
 A total of 80 grants of $1,000 each will be awarded.

 What can the funds be used for?

-Funding from the Oklahoma Visual Artist Emergency Grants may be used for daily needs including, but not limited to: housing, utilities, groceries, child care, medical expenses, and lost wages/fees.
+Funding from the Oklahoma Visual Artists Emergency Grant may be used for daily needs including, but not limited to: housing, utilities, groceries, child care, medical expenses, and lost wages/fees.

 Selected recipients cannot use emergency funding for upcoming or planned art projects or materials.
-This grant is used to relieve the financial stress or strain affecting Oklahoma visual artists due to COVID-19.
+This grant is used to relieve the financial strain of living costs affecting Oklahoma visual artists due to COVID-19.

-If you seek funding for an upcoming exhibition, event, or general art-making, please apply to one of OVAC Artist Grants here.
+If you seek funding for an upcoming exhibition, event, or general art-making, please apply to one of OVAC Grants for Artists here.